• Play the sound file

 To get a good angle on the gathering, she knelt up on the Oval Office couch, without taking off her shoes.
 When this was known it got the anti-Trump mob riled up, with denunciations of Ms Conway for disrespecting White House furniture, and demands for her dismissal.
 Some of the denouncers must have been the same people who defended Bill Clinton for the stuff he got up to in the Oval Office, which as I recall went way beyond putting his feet on the couch.

-Congressman Cedric Richmond, a mulatto who represents the vibrant city of New Orleans, may have had the Clinton Presidency in mind when on Wednesday he told a public dinner in Washington, D.C. that, in reference to Ms. Conway's couch abuse, quote: "She really looked kind of familiar in that position there.
-But, don't answer, and I don't want you to refer back to the 1990s."
+Congressman Cedric Richmond, a mulatto who represents the vibrant city of New Orleans, may have had the Clinton Presidency in mind when on Wednesday he told a public dinner in Washington, D.C. that, in reference to Ms Conway's couch abuse, quote:

 08 — Signoff.
 That's all the news for this week. ladies and gents.
 Thank you for listening, and I hope to see some of you tomorrow at the Spirit of America pro-Trump rally in Hauppauge, Long Island.